Chart Color Schemes

 Educational achievement in Hawthorn East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high in Hawthorn East, with 30.3% of residents currently enrolled in formal education.
-This includes 10.4% in tertiary education, 7.8% in primary education, and 7.1% pursuing secondary education.
+Vocational pathways account for 17.0% of qualifications among those aged 15 and above, with advanced diplomas comprising 9.2% and certificates making up 7.8%.
+Educational participation is notably high in the area, with 30.3% of residents currently enrolled in formal education.
+This includes 10.4% pursuing tertiary education, 7.8% in primary education, and 7.1% engaged in secondary education.

 Frequently Asked Questions - Education